This post may contain affiliate links. Please read our disclosure policy.

-Ingredients You Need to Make Pork Bone Broth
+Ingredients for Pork Bone Broth

 Key Steps

-- Roasting the bones and vegetables first is an easy step that you shouldn't skip.
+- Roasting the bones and vegetables first is an easy step that you shouldn’t skip.
 Your reward is broth with an extraordinary depth of flavor.
+I’ve tried shortcuts here before, and the difference is immediately noticeable in the final color and taste.

 - Adding a splash of apple cider vinegar helps break down the collagen (creates a gelatinous broth), amino acids and other nutrients in the bones for a more healthful broth with a rich mouth feel.
+Don’t worry – your broth won’t taste like vinegar at all.

 - A long simmer is essential, between 12 and 24 hours on low in your slow cooker.
-But it's hands off and you'll end up with a 10-12 cup batch of broth to portion and use or freeze for up to 6 months.
+But it’s hands off and you’ll end up with a 10-12 cup batch of broth to portion and use or freeze for up to 6 months.
+I often start mine after dinner and let it go until the next day, filling the house with an incredible aroma overnight.

 What to Make with Pork Bone Broth